MartinThoma/temperature-sensor/README.md

 idf.py -p /dev/ttyUSB0 flash monitor
 ```

+## Communication

+Home Assistant can get the data from the sensor via HTTP requests (polling a REST API).

 ### TODO

 * Integrate into Home Assistant
+* Make a rigid case
 * Run with battery
 * Configure WiFi credentials via Bluetooth
 * Use less energy